pyricau/FunkyJFunctional/README.md

 * A funky Predicate: ```class Adult extends Pred<Integer> {{ r = t > 18; }}```

+Looking for the documentation?
+Have a look at the <a href="https://github.com/pyricau/FunkyJFunctional/blob/master/src/main/java/info/piwai/funkyjfunctional/Funky.java">Funky javadoc</a>!

 # Detailed examples

 With Guava: